YvHarshit/Salary-Prediction-Using-Ensemble-Learning/README.md

 3.  **Upload Dataset:**
     * In the Colab notebook, navigate to the "Data Loading" section.
     * Run the cell that prompts you to upload the `Latest_Data_Science_Salaries.csv` file.
 You will need to click "Choose Files" and select your dataset.
-    * *(If you don't have the dataset, the notebook includes fallback code to create a small dummy DataFrame, but results will be less meaningful.)*

 4.  **Run All Cells:** Go to `Runtime > Run all` to execute the entire notebook.